ZephyrTransport/governance/DRAFT governance.md

 #### OPERATION
 All projects are composed of volunteers and nobody (not even members or officers) are paid directly by the foundation for their job.
 There are many examples of committers that are paid to work on the projects, but never by the foundation themselves, but rather by companies or institutions that use the software and want to enhance it or maintain it.

-The foundation contracts out various services, including accounting, press and media relations, and infrastructure system administration.
+The foundation may contract out various services, including accounting, press and media relations, and infrastructure system administration.

 #### INDIVIDUALS COMPOSE THE FOUNDATION
 All of the foundation including the board, officers, contributors, and members are participating as individuals.
 That is one strength of the foundation: affiliations do not cloud the personal contributions.

 Unless they specifically state otherwise, whatever they post on any mailing list is done as themselves.
 It is the individual point-of-view, wearing their personal hat and not as a mouthpiece for whatever company happens to be signing their paychecks right now, and not even as a director of the foundation.

-All of those foundation people implicitly have multiple hats, especially the Board, the other officers, and the PMC chairs.
+Individuals working with the foundation implicitly have multiple hats, especially the Board, the other officers, and the PMC chairs.
 They sometimes need to talk about a matter of policy, so to avoid appearing to be expressing a personal opinion, they will state that they are talking in their special capacity.
-However, most of the time this is not necessary, personal opinions work well.
+However, most of the time this is not necessary -- personal opinions work well.

 #### BALANCING CONFIDENTIALITY AND PUBLIC DISCUSSION
 Project members are encouraged to conduct as much discussion in public as possible.
 This promotes openness, provides a public record, and stimulates the broader community.